tiagohenriquee/tiagohenriquee/README.md

 My work combines **software development with infrastructure engineering**, allowing me to design, build and deploy **complete production-ready systems**.

-Currently working on **digital platforms and systems for the public sector**, developing solutions used by municipal services.
+I work with technologies such as **React, C# (.NET), Python (FastAPI) and Node.js**, and I design infrastructure environments using **Docker, Nginx, Linux servers and Cloudflare Tunnel**.

-I enjoy working with **backend engineering, DevOps practices and scalable architectures**.
+Currently developing **digital systems and platforms for the public sector**, including services used by municipal administrations.

 Main interests: